OpenDSA/OpenDSA/RST/en/FLSlides/CFL.rst

 .. slide:: Not all grammars considered equal

-   Next chapter, we will learn methods for taking a grammar and transforming it into an equivalent (or almost) equivalent grammar.
+   Later, we will learn methods for taking a grammar and transforming it into an equivalent (or almost) equivalent grammar.

    For now, here is another form that will make membership testing easier.